-In school staff plan our curriculum so that it is organised into themes for half a term or a term.
+In school staff plan our curriculum so that it is organised into themes for 3 or 4 week block.
 This means children are able to make links between different subject areas and helps us to make sure our curriculum is broad, rich and balanced.
 We enjoy lots of visits and visitors over the year to help support the children's learning.
 Our classes are organised into single year groups (such as Year 1), and learning opportunities are planned to ensure we are meeting the needs of all children.

 We work hard to plan a curriculum that generates a high level of interest and enthusiasm for learning.
 All classes use a variety of teaching methods such as whole class, small group and individual teaching.
 To ensure progress and continuity teachers and support staff work as a team to plan, and to record regular formal and informal assessments of learning in order to identify the next steps in the children’s learning.